NICMx/FORT-validator/docs/usage.md

 The reason why you provide locators instead of anchors is to allow the latter to be officially updated without the need to awkwardly redistribute them.
 (TALs rarely need to change.)

 Registries which own TAs are responsible for providing you with their TALs.
-For convenience, you can use [`--init-tals`](#--init-tals) and [`--init-as0-tals`](#--init-as0-tals) to speed up and mostly automate this process.
-Alternatively, you can download the TALs manually.
-As of 2021-05-26, they can be found by following these links:
+For convenience, you can use [`--init-tals`](#--init-tals) and [`--init-as0-tals`](#--init-as0-tals) to speed up and automate this process.
+Alternatively, by following these links, you can download them manually:

 - [AFRINIC](https://afrinic.net/resource-certification/tal)
 - [APNIC](https://www.apnic.net/community/security/resource-certification/tal-archive/)